julienreszka/julienreszka/notes/10-Popular-Programming-Principles-DEBUNKED.md

 Use comments to Lists places where similar code is in use and attach an identifier to make it easier to search for duplicates.

 Use global search to find all the places where something is used, use regex to be more precise and effective in your search.

-### Real life example of the disastrous consequences of the don't repeat yourself principle

-On August 1, 2012, Knight Capital Group, a high-frequency trading firm, experienced a software error that caused it to lose $440 million in just 45 minutes.
-The error was caused by a faulty deployment: Not all servers were updated at the same time, which led to a mismatch between the old and new code.
-This mismatch caused the system to place erroneous orders, which resulted in massive losses for the company.

-The incident also led to a significant drop in the company's stock price, which resulted in a loss of over $10 billion in market value.
-The company was forced to sell itself to a competitor to avoid bankruptcy.

-The Knight Capital incident is a prime example of the dangers of the DRY principle.

-The company's developers were trying to avoid duplication by replacing old code with new code.

-If they had followed the WET principle the old code would have been left in place and the new code would have been added in a separate location.

-This would have allowed the company to continue operating while the new code was being tested.
-If the new code had been found to be faulty, the company could have reverted to the old code without any issues.
-Instead, the faulty deployment caused massive losses and ultimately led to the company's demise.

-It was not the only reason why the company failed but it is one of the reasons.

 ### For example